lucasshiva/Projects/README.md

 The goal is to recreate the same project in different languages in order to become more familiar with said languages.

 ## Important Notes
-- Unless specified otherwise, important variables will be hardcoded for simplicity.
-Some projects will have default values.
-- Each project should be recreated with the same functionality as described in the project's description.
-Due to the different behaviors some languages might have, this rule can be stretched a little if the changes are commented in the code, i.e. filtering images by extension instead of trying to open the file as an image.
+- Projects may use (and share) a configuration file to allow more customization.
 - There will be a list of steps to achieve the desired functionality in each project's description.
 - Some projects may not be cross-platform, meaning they will only work on Linux or Windows.
 The projects are *not* made with Mac OS support in mind.
 - Projects *can* depend on external libraries/frameworks to achieve the desired functionality.
 The goal is to understand more about the languages, not to code everything from scratch.
-However, the dependencies *must* be stated as a comment in the language's project.

 ## Project List
 ---
 ### Portrait Mode
-Move all images in portrait mode from a directory to another.
+Move or copy all images in portrait mode from a directory to another.

 This project aims for speed and simplicity.
 We *only* need the image's dimension.
 If its width and height can be read without opening/loading the entire image, then do so.